ryaneveson/310_Project/student-records-app/README.md

-If you get an error which says "scripts are not allowed on this device" make sure you're in the student-records-app directory run "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned-Scope CurrentUser" then "npm install"
+If you get an error which says "scripts are not allowed on this device" make sure you're in the student-records-app directory run "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser" then "npm install"
 ## Available Scripts